 Project Overview and Purpose

-- The Piedmont Improvement Program includes adding two Amtrak trips between Raleigh and Charlotte--making a total of five trips daily, building new bridges for trains to cross over or under driving traffic and closing some railroad crossings.
-Additionally, roads will be constructed and parallel railroad tracks created along parts of the corridor that moves freight and passengers through the heart of the state.
+- The Piedmont Improvement Program includes adding up to two Amtrak trips between Raleigh and Charlotte--making a total of five trips daily, building new bridges for trains to cross over or under driving traffic and closing some railroad crossings.
+Additionally, roads will be constructed and parallel railroad tracks built along parts of the corridor that moves freight and passengers through the heart of the state.

 - “Improving rail lines is a vital part enhancing our state’s transportation network to better connect people to jobs, health care, education, and recreation centers,” Said Transportation Secretary Tony Tata.
 “Through this federal stimulus grant we are completing projects that will increase economic competitiveness, freight and multimodal connectivity and provide greater opportunities for our citizens.”